gkappler/CombinedParsers.jl/README.md

 ## Useful Design
-- WikitextParser.jl is a `CombinedParser` for parsing [wikitext syntax](https://en.wikipedia.org/wiki/Help:Wikitext),
+- [WikitextParser.jl](https://github.com/gkappler/WikitextParser.jl) is a `CombinedParser` for parsing [wikitext syntax](https://en.wikipedia.org/wiki/Help:Wikitext),
   quite comprehensibly and representing Wikipedia articles within Julia.
 - OrgmodeParser.jl is a `CombinedParser` for parsing main [org mode](https://orgmode.org/) syntax, representing org files within Julia.
-- CombinedParserTools.jl is currently more or less my own workspace to provide a set of re-useable parsers.
+- [CombinedParserTools.jl](https://github.com/gkappler/CombinedParserTools.jl) is currently more or less my own workspace to provide a set of re-useable parsers, used in `WikitextParser`.
-- Tries.jl is the abstract implementation of the fast prefix-tree matching in `CombinedParsers` (see [docs](https://gkappler.github.io/CombinedParsers.jl/dev/man/example-either-trie/))
+- [Tries.jl](https://github.com/gkappler/Tries.jl) is the abstract implementation of the fast prefix-tree matching in `CombinedParsers` (see [docs](https://gkappler.github.io/CombinedParsers.jl/dev/man/example-either-trie/))
 If you want to work with any of these open source packages, I will gladly provide professional support.
 If you are writing your own recursive `CombinedParser` and seek inspiration, you might find these comprehensive examples interesting.
-(pre-\alpha, so beware, dragons!)
+(currently α release, so beware, dragons!)

 The `CombinedParsers` design
 - is fast due to Julia parametric types, and compiler optimizations with generated functions,